Recipes for a dog

 Important: if your dog is not healthy, please contact your vet or vetnutritiongroup.com.au for special recipes.

-Pick the right recipe for your dog
+Pick the right recipe for the right dog

 My dog is not exactly 5 or 15 or 30 kg…